How To Write a Winning Personal Statement or SOP

 A Note About Rao Advisors Premium Services

 Our promise is to empower you with high-quality, ethical and free advice via this website.
 But parents and students often ask us if they can engage with us for individual counseling sessions.
-We offer world-class SOP and essay reviewing services for a reasonable fee, starting at $109/hour.
+We offer world-class SOP and essay reviewing services for a reasonable fee.
+See our Premium Offering page for fees information.

 Individual counseling is part of the Premium Offering of Rao Advisors.
 Please contact us for more information.